 Healthcare start-up SigTuple is an artificially intelligent pathologist.
 It uses computer vision and other AI tech to spot parasites in the blood and arrive at a diagnosis.
 It uses the same tests and slides for examination and diagnosis as pathologists do, but automates the process for more consistent and faster results.

 A few months ago, SigTuple announced its series A funding of US$5.8 million – the largest investment in a healthcare AI start-up out of India – from Accel Partners, IDG Ventures India, Pi Ventures, Axilor Ventures, and Endiya Partners.

 This was the first Indian cooking app to make it to the Editors’ Choice section on Google Play.
 RecipeBook, which features delicacies from every part of the globe, uses artificial intelligence to tailor the recipes according to the tastes and preferences of its users.
 The startup claims to be the first to do that.

 EdGE Networks uses deep analytics, natural language processing (NLP), and other AI technology for human resource management.
 It can help companies with talent acquisition and managing its workforce.

-In a year, the Indian Railways transport around 8.4 billion passengers – counting multiple trips by the same person as multiple passengers.
+In a year, the Indian Railways transport around 8.4 billion passengers.
 On any given day, there is a long queue at all ticket counters at railway stations across the country, and most travellers are frequently confounded by the train timings, seat availability, and other information.
 RailYatri helps with all that.

 RailYatri crowdsources the information and uses AI technology for smart predictions to help travelers plan their upcoming travel.
 For instance, it predicts if a ticket on the waitlist is likely to get confirmed.
 The app also uses travellers’ mobile GPS to warn them of delays and gives them the platform number and coach position before a train arrives.